40.460.630 Use-Specific Development Regulations

 4. Moorage Facilities: Docks, Piers, and Mooring Buoys.

 a.
-Mooring buoys shall be used instead of docks and piers whenever feasible.
+Mooring buoys shall be used instead of docks and piers whenever feasible and meet the design requirements of WAC 220-660-140(6) as amended.

 b.
 Existing, legally established, private recreational docks, piers, and floats for individual lots in existing subdivisions and for existing individual single-family developments are considered nonconforming uses and structures.
 If such dock or float is abandoned, becomes hazardous, or is removed for any reason, it may be replaced with only one (1) joint-use facility that complies with the policies and regulations of this Program.
 All required permits and approvals shall be obtained prior to commencing construction.